 An incumbent employee choosing to have his/her position voluntarily reassigned to the academic staff or to a limited appointment must declare his/her intention to do so in writing.

-The effective date of the voluntary reassignment will be the first of the month following the employee’s written voluntary reassignment request, consistent with best practices as advised by Benefits and Payroll operations.
+The effective date of the voluntary reassignment will be the first pay period following the employee’s written voluntary reassignment request, consistent with best practices as advised by Benefits and Payroll operations.

 The type of appointment to which the position will be voluntarily reassigned will be determined by the employing UW System institution.
 After an incumbent employee accepts a voluntary reassignment as defined in this policy, there will not be an opportunity to return to university staff service in the same position.
 Once an incumbent chooses to voluntarily reassign to an academic staff or limited appointment position, the employee will no longer have the option to hold a university staff position that is exempt from FLSA.

 C. Impact of Voluntary Reassignment on Employee Benefits

 On the effective date of the reassignment, the employee will be eligible for all leave and insurance benefits available to academic staff or limited employees and ineligible for all associated benefits available to university staff.